variousauthors/the-valley/NEXTSTEPS.md

 To Finish Content:

-- [] create sub-overworld areas for all hidden entrances this needs some kind of naming convention
+- [x] create sub-overworld areas for all hidden entrances this needs some kind of naming convention
-- [] rough out the inner maze, decide on the true paths
+- [x] rough out the inner maze, decide on the true paths
-- [] add more places where the inner maze surfaces
+- [x] add more places where the inner maze surfaces
   - funnels into into sub-overworld hidden underworld entrances
   - or, temporarily surface e.g. a plateaux with another cave
 - [] add more sub-underworlds connecting various parts of the inner maze
+     - like, _real_ shortcuts.
+You know?
+     - stairs in the top-left corner that lead to the bottom right corner.
+       That kind of thing.
+Or maybe some "fast travel" hubs, you know?
-- [] make a sprite
+- [] make a sprite with a looping walk animation (no animation controller, just always loop)
+     - this will make the desert sub-overworld map extra confusing because the player will not be sure if they are walking or not :D
+     - maybe remove the "sand tile" and use plain white for desert for ultimate getting lost in the desert confusion
+- [] desert sub-overworld
+- [] tower area:
+     - make a nicer "ruins" tile
+     - 3 sub-oveworlds in the ruins
+       - 3 hidden entrances to a special maze under the lake
-- [] make the tower tile
+     - make a ruined tower tile
+     - ruined tower in the center of the lake
 - [] implement an "ending" when they find the tower
 - [] fix A and B moving you up lol